 Do we get a stipend and devices to participate in the Alexa Prize?

-Up to ten teams will be sponsored to participate in the Alexa Prize.
-These teams’ universities will receive a $250,000 research grant to fund the team members’ work over the year.
+Up to ten teams will be sponsored to participate in the competition.
+Each sponsored team’s university will receive a $250,000 research grant to help fund the team’s participation.

-The sponsorship includes one Alexa-enabled device per team member for up to a total of three devices per team and one Alexa-enabled device per faculty advisor, free AWS services to support the development of their socialbot, and support from the Alexa team.
+The sponsorship includes Alexa-enabled devices, free AWS services to support the development of the team’s SocialBot, and support from the Alexa Prize team.

 How can the grant be spent?

-The grants will be awarded with the intention that they will support two full-time students for the duration of the competition and one month of the faculty advisor’s salary.
-No more than 35% of the research grants may be allocated to administrative fees.
+The grant is intended to support two full-time students for the duration of the competition and one month of the faculty advisor’s salary.
+No more than 35% of the research grant may be allocated to administrative fees.
 If your team would like to use the funds in another manner, your faculty advisor must receive approval from Amazon before doing so.